scottlacz/Music-Transcriptions/README.md

 # Music-Transcriptions
-Music I've transcribed using MuseScore
+This repository is for music I've transcribed using MuseScore.

+Feel free to use these however you want.